-General Course es (25 hours)
+Seneral Course es (25 hours)

 Course Title Sem Hrs

 ENG 101 English Composition I 3

-SPH 107 Fundamentals of Public Speaking or3
+SPH 107 Fundamentals of Public Speakin, g or3

-SPH 106 Fundamentals of Oral Communica ation
+SPH 106 Fundamentals of Oral Communi cation

 HED 222 Community Health or 3

 HED 231 First Aid and CPR

-MTH Electi ve: (A116) MTH 100 or MTH 116, or
+MTH Electi ve: (A116) MTH 100 or MTH 11 6, or

 higher level math course 3

-CIS 130 Introduction to Information Syste ms or3
+CIS 130 Introduction to Information Syst tems or3

 CIS 146 Microcomputer Applications

-Lab Science e Elective: (ASCI) 4
+Lab Science Elective: (ASCI) 4

-, biology, chemistry, physical scienc
+(astronomy , biology, chemistry, physical scier nce, physics)

-Social and E Behavioral Science Elective: (ASOC)3
+Social and E Behavioral Science Elective: (ASO C)3

-(anthropolo ogy, geography, history, economics, political
+(anthropolo ogy, geography, history, economics s, political

-science, soc iology, psychology)
+science, soc ciology, psychology)

-Humanities and Fine Arts Elective: (AHUM) 3
+Humanities and Fine Arts Elective: (AHUM).
+3

-(art, human ities, religion, theatre, music philos ophy,
+(art, human ities, religion, theatre, music philo osophy,

-intermediat e foreign language, literature)
+intermediat te foreign language, literature)

-Grade of "C" required in each course.
-Course Title

-Major Courses

-urse Title Sem Hrs

-CUA 101 Orientation to the Hospitality Profession on3

-CUA 110 Basic Food Preparation 3

-CUA 120 Basic Food Preparation Lab 2

-CUA 111 Foundations in Nutrition 3

-CUA 112S Sanitation, Safety and Food Service 2

-CUA 213 Food Purchasing and Cost Control 3

-CUA 163 Foundations of Healthy Cooking Techniqu 2
+Major Courses (18 Hours) Grade of "C" required in each course.
+Course Title Sem Hrs Orientation to the Hospitality Profession.........3 CUA 101 CUA 110 Basic Food Preparation......3 CUA 120 Basic Food Preparation Lab2 CUA 111 Foundations in Nutrition3 CUA 112S Sanitation, Safety and Food Service......2 Food Purchasing and Cost Control3 CUA 213 Foundations of Healthy Cooking Techniques2 CUA 163

-Culinary Apprentice Option
+Culinary Apprentice Option (28 Hours)

 The Apprentice program is a joint venture of the Birmingham Chapter of the American Culinary Federation (ACF) and the Hospitality/Culinary Management Program of Jefferson State.
 Students must complete course requirements and a total of 4,000 on-the-job hours (internship).
 Upon completion, the apprentice will be awarded the Associate in Applied Science Degree from Jefferson State and a certificate of completion from the American Culinary Federation.
 The graduate will have the required number of certification points to apply to ACF as a Certified Culinarian.
-A Certified Culinarian is the first level of certification. • CUA 260 can be repeated to complete the required OJT Internship requirement.
+A Certified Culinarian is the first level of certification.

+• CUA 260 can be repeated to complete the required OJT Internship requirement.
 Course must be taken every semester the student is enrolled in the apprentice option.
 Students must register with the American Culinary Federation first.